A Landlord’s Guide to Section 8 in Massachusetts

 - “You don’t have the cash to pay the security deposit.”
 (Section 8 alone does not cover security deposits).

 - “You smoke.”
-(If you don’t allow smoking for this unit.)
+(Applies if you don’t allow smoking for this unit.
+Smokers are not a protected class.)

 - “You have a violent felony conviction in the last three years.”
-(If this is your written policy.)
+(If this is your written policy, you can reject for recent and/or violent convictions material to housing.)

 - “Another applicant passed and provided move-in monies.”
 (Just make sure you process the Section 8 application as fast as possible.)